bpanuco11/cse15l-lab-reports/lab3.md

 ![Image](maxdepth2-command.png)<br><br>

 find -iname <br>
-<br>This option allows to search our directory at the specific path with specific keyword case-insensitive.<br>
+<br>This option allows to search our directory at the specific path with specific keyword case-insensitive.<br><br>
 ```find technical/ -iname "bio*"```
 <br> Useful since whenever a user has an idea of what folder or file to search, if that path starts exatly with a given keyword, in this case "bio", the user can use this command with string "bio*" as argument.
 The search resulted in the biomed path. <br>
 ![Image](iname-command.png)<br>